-Started by a group of generous individual donors in 2015, NepRWA’s Hotspot Program allows us to follow up on problem areas identified through our regular Citizen Water Monitoring Network sampling data and anecdotal reports.
+NepRWA’s Hotspot Program allows us to follow up on problem areas identified through our Community Water Monitoring Network (CWMN) Program.

-Staff re-visit these sites, collecting numerous samples in the problem area to zero in on specific sources of pollution, such as sewer leaks and other illicit discharges.
+Staff visit problem sites and collect numerous samples to zero in on specific sources of pollution, such as sewer leaks and other illicit discharges.
 Once a problem is isolated, we work with local communities to get it fixed.
-2016 was a productive year for the Hotspot program with a number of problem discharges located and work underway on getting them resolved.